1. Overview

 4. Conclusion

-We also saw how to determine the underlying cause of the InvocationTargetException and how to handle such a scenario with a simple example.
+In this quick article, we’ve discussed what an InvocationTargetException is.
+We’ve also explored how to determine its underlying cause and how to handle such a scenario through a simple example.

 As usual, the code used in this article is available over on GitHub.